Family New Year’s Eve Fun + Things to Do Around Toronto in January

 Trail Now Open

 Grab your skates (or rent a pair) and check out one of the city’s coolest outdoor skating trails.
-Featuring 220 metres of ice shaped into a figure-eight, this trail takes things up a notch with free hot chocolate on Monday evenings, free skate rentals on Fridays evenings, and (with advance registration) free skating lessons on Tuesdays.
-While you’re there, check out the Bentway’s winter art installation, including The Gateway, which is inspired by the northern lights.
+Featuring 220 metres of ice shaped into a figure-eight, this trail takes things up a notch with free hot chocolate on Monday evenings, and free skate rentals on Thursdays.
+Access to the trail is free.

 The Power Plant Contemporary Art Gallery, 231 Queen Quay W., Toronto